-Meaning and etymology of the name Jeremiah
+Etymology and meaning of the name Jeremiah

-It's not exactly clear where the first part of the name Jeremiah may derive of, although BDB Theological Dictionary and NOBS Study Bible Name List agree it's from the root group (rama I & II), which in itself also carries some controversy.
+The name Jeremiah consists of two parts, the final one being יה, the abbreviated form of יהוה, the Name of God (see YHWH).
+It's not exactly clear where the first part of the name Jeremiah may derive of, although BDB Theological Dictionary and NOBSE Study Bible Name List agree it's from the root group רמה (rama I & II), which in itself also carries some controversy:

-Reading the name Jeremiah this way may seem to make him a Human Arrow on God's Bow, but in fact it will mean He'll Be Dumped By The Lord.
+Reading the name Jeremiah this way may seem to make him a Human Arrow On God's Bow, but in fact it will mean He'll Be Dumped By The Lord.

-Jones' Dictionary of Old Testament Proper Names abandons this troublesome root altogether but also seeks refuge in a word that has no Biblical precedent: the unused root (yaram), to be elevated.
-Jones reports that this root has to do with the familiar Hebrew verb (rum), be high, lofty:
+Jones' Dictionary of Old Testament Proper Names abandons this troublesome root-group altogether but also seeks refuge in a word that has no Biblical precedent: the unused root ירם (yaram), to be elevated.
+Jones reports that this root has to do with the familiar Hebrew verb רום (rum), be high, lofty: